sjtu-mvasl-robotics/rsl_rl/README.md

-# RSL RL
+# RSL RL for GBC

 Re-implemented some components for better imitation learning.
+For details please refer to [GBC](https://github.com/sjtu-mvasl-robotics/GBC.git)

 **!!!
 Important !!!**: